wp-plugins/gravity-forms-icontact/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed issue users were having where form merge fields don't get pulled properly (see <a href="http://wordpress.org/support/topic/plugin-gravity-forms-icontact-add-on-plugin-does-not-pull-fields-to-match">here</a> and <a href="http://wordpress.org/support/topic/plugin-gravity-forms-icontact-add-on-does-not-pull-in-data-from-forms">here</a>).
+Issue only affected accounts with no custom fields defined.

 = 1.1 =
 * Fixed issues where contacts were not being added to iContact
 * Added support for lists with non-alphanumeric characters